javidominguez/commandHelper/README.md

 * Enter to execute the command
 * Shift+enter executes the script as twice pressed gesture.
 * Control+enter executes the script as triple pressed gesture.
+* Any letter A-Z to jump to the category with that initial letter.
 * F1 announces the gesture corresponding to the selected command.
 * Any other key   leaves the command layer and restores normal keyboard operation.